-The Supervisory Board performs a monitoring function.
+Tasks of the Supervisory Board of Merck KGaA The Supervisory Board performs a monitoring function.
 It supervises the management of the company by the Executive Board.
 In comparison with the supervisory board of a German stock corporation, the role of the supervisory board of a corporation with general partners (KGaA) is limited.
-This is due to the fact that the members of the Executive Board are personally liable partners and therefore are themselves responsible for the management of the company.
+This is due to the fact that the members of the Executive Board are personally liable partners and therefore are themselves responsible

+No restriction of information rights or audit duties for the management of the company.
 In particular, the Supervisory Board is not responsible for appointing and dismissing general partners or for regulating the terms and conditions of their contracts.
-The authority for this belongs to E. Merck KG.
+This is the responsibility of E. Merck KG.
 Nor does the Supervisory Board have the authority to issue rules of procedure for the Executive Board or a catalog of business transactions requiring approval.
 This authority likewise belongs to E. Merck KG (Article 13 (3) sentence 1 and (4) sentence 1 of the Articles of Association).
 However, the fact that the Supervisory Board has no possibilities to directly influence the Executive Board restricts neither its information rights nor audit duties.
 The Supervisory Board must monitor the Executive Board in terms of legality, regularity, usefulness, and economic efficiency.
 In particular, the Supervisory Board has the duty to examine the reports provided by the Executive Board.
 This includes regular reports on the intended business policy, as well as other fundamental issues pertaining to corporate planning, especially financial, investment and HR planning; the profitability of the Merck Group; the progress of business; the risk situation; risk management (including compliance), and the internal auditing system.
 In addition, by means of consultation with the Executive Board, it creates the basis for supervision of the management of the company by the Supervisory Board according to section 111 (1) of the German Stock Corporation Act (AktG).

-The Supervisory Board deals with the quarterly and half-year consolidated financial statements and examines the annual financial statements of the Merck Group as well as the annual financial statements of Merck KGaA, taking into account the auditor's reports.
-The adoption of the annual financial statements is not the responsibility of the Supervisory Board, but of the Annual General Meeting.
+The Supervisory Board examines the annual financial statements and management report of Merck KGaA, as well as the Group financial statements and the Group management report, taking into account in each case the reports of the auditor.
+Moreover, the Supervisory Board also examines the quarterly reports and the half-year financial report, taking into account in the latter case the report of the auditor on the audit review of the abridged financial statements and the interim management report of the Group.
+The adoption of the annual financial statements is not the responsibility of the Supervisory Board, but of the General Meeting.
 The Supervisory Board normally meets four times a year.
 Further meetings may be convened if demanded by a member of either the Supervisory Board or the Executive Board.
 As a rule, resolutions of the Supervisory Board are passed at meetings.
 At the instruction of the chairman, in exceptional cases a resolution may be passed by other means, details of which are given in the rules of procedure.